Cumberland County, Pennsylvania: Voter registration

 The Republican Party has been dominant in Cumberland County politics since the 1890s, with the victories of Robert P. Casey for governor in 1990, Bob Casey Jr. for state treasurer in 2004, Tom Wolf for governor in 2018, and Josh Shapiro for governor in 2022 being among the few times where a statewide Democrat carried the county.
-All row offices and all legislative seats serving Cumberland are held by Republicans except for one State Representative.
+All but two row offices and all legislative seats serving Cumberland are held by Republicans except for one State Representative.